fverdugo/PartitionedArrays.jl/README.md

 <img src="https://github.com/fverdugo/PartitionedArrays.jl/raw/master/assets/logo.png" width="300" title="Logo">

-This package provides distributed (a.k.a. partitioned) vectors and sparse matrices in Julia by means of a programming model more friendly to Julia users than using MPI.
-This package can be used to prototype and debug codes as well as for deploying large production runs on supercomupets.
+This package provides distributed (a.k.a. partitioned) vectors and sparse matrices in Julia by means of a programming model more friendly to Julia users than using MPI-based libraries.
+This package can be used to prototype and debug codes as well as for deploying large production runs on supercomputers.
 See the documentatio for further details.

 | **Documentation** |
 |:------------ |